-Whether it is the American fantasy drama television series created by David Benioff and D. B. Weiss or the source materials collectively called “A Song of Ice and Fire” authored by George R. R. Martin, Game of Thrones, in general, have underlying themes that not only add depth to its lore but also provides commentaries about social realities.
+Whether it is the American fantasy drama television series created by David Benioff and D. B. Weiss or the source materials collectively called “A Song of Ice and Fire” authored by George R. R. Martin, Game of Thrones, in general, has underlying themes that not only add depth to its lore but also provide commentaries about social realities.

 The Major Themes in Game of Thrones